 A) CLASSIFICATION OF BALANCE SHEET ITEMS

-Assets intended for long-term ownership or use are classified as fixed assets and others as current assets, with all accounts receivable within one year classified as current assets.
+Assets intended for long-term ownership or use are classified as fixed assets.
+Other assets inclusive accounts receivable within 12 months are classified as current assets.
 Liabilities due within 12 months, are classified as short-term liabilities.
 Current assets are reported at the lower of cost and net realisable value, while current liabilities are carried at the nominal value at drawdown date.

 B) TAXES ON INCOME

 Tax expenses consist of tax payable and changes in deferred tax.
 Deferred tax/tax assets are calculated on all differences between accounting values and tax values of assets and liabilities.